isomerpages/moht-healthyprecincts/_our-healthy-precincts/Boon Lay/Community Improvement Walk.md

 * *Improvements are coming your way!*

 ##### **What is Community Improvement Walk?**
-Facilitated by a guide, the **Community Improvement Walk (CIW)** allows residents to actively participate in recommending enhancements to the physical environment to improve walkability and accessibility within your neighbourhood.
+The **Community Improvement Walk (CIW)** is an initiative facilitated by a guide, that allows residents to actively participate in recommending enhancements to the physical environment to improve walkability and accessibility within your neighbourhood.

 CIW employed both the *Environment Audit Tool (EAT)* and SmartBFA tools during the Boon Lay CIW in September 2022.
 These tools look into the residents’ interaction and insights with their built environment to inform town improvements, and use crowdsourced path accessibility data to provide quicker, barrier-free navigation for wheelchair users respectively.